PX4/PX4-Devguide/en/setup/dev_env_windows_cygwin.md

 This section describes how to setup the Cygwin toolchain manually yourself while pointing to the corresponding scripts from the script based installation repo.
 The result should be the same as using the scripts or MSI installer.

-> **Note:** The Toolchain gets maintained and hence these instructions might not cover every detail of all the future changes.
+> **Note** The Toolchain gets maintained and hence these instructions might not cover every detail of all the future changes.

 1. Create the **folders** `C:\PX4\`, `C:\PX4\toolchain\` and `C:\PX4\home\`
 1. Download the **Cygwin installer** file [setup-x86_64.exe](https://cygwin.com/setup-x86_64.exe) from the [official Cygwin website](https://cygwin.com/install.html)